cpwo-ou/ontology-online-harms/co-creation-process/personas/Finn/README.md

 ---
-component-id: Chloe
+component-id: Finn
-name: “Chloe”
+name: “Finn”
 type: Persona
 streams:
- - law
+ - policing
 ---

-# Chloe
+# Finn

 ## Name
-Chloe
+Finn

 ## Age
-40
+35

 ## Occupation
-Lawyer
+Finn is a health psychologist who works in the police force as a crime analyst

 ## Interests

-- Chloe is a lawyer who specialises in technology law and human rights.
+- Finn is supporting a law enforcement agency by analysing online harm data, and his aim is to identify patterns, trends and relationships of such harms in the last five year period.